dyuthialva/dyuthialva/README.md

 * 💻 Passionate about programming and problem solving
 * 🧩 Strengthening my Data Structures & Algorithms skills
-* 🤖 Exploring Machine Learning and Data Analysis
-* 📊 Working with Pandas, NumPy and Plotly
-* 🌐 Exploring web development and REST APIs
-* 🚀 Currently learning the MERN Stack
 * 🔥 Building projects and pushing code consistently
 * 🌱 Always learning something new